The issue: Windows 7 recovery partition missing

 Tips: If there are still some files missing, you can try “All-Around Recovery” for deeper scan.

 You can then use the PC manufacturer’s recovery software to restore your computer.
 For example, you can go Start > All Programs > Dell DataSafe Local Backup in Dell computer and go Start > All Programs > Recovery Manager in HP computer.
 If you still can’t restore your computer successfully, you may use Windows installation media for clean install.
 However, it would cause total data loss.
 Backup important files before clean install if possible.

 Backup the recovery partition in case of losing it

 As you see, you may lose the recovery partition all of a sudden and it can be a tedious work to recover it.
 Is there a reliable way to keep it safe?
 Backup is the answer.

 AOMEI Backupper Standard, the best free backup software, can help you with recovery partition backup.
 There are four types of backup available: System/Disk/Partition/File Backup, and Partition Backup is what you need here.
 You are suggested backup the recovery partition to an external hard drive or a network location so that it won’t be affected by the computer status.
 Follow the steps thereinafter to backup the recovery partition to an external hard drive via AOMEI Backupper:

 1. Connect an external drive to your computer.
 Download, install and launch AOMEI Backupper.
 Click Backup on the left pane and select Partition Backup.

-3. Click Step 2 to select the external hard drive to save the backup image file.
+2. Click Add Partition or Volume to select the recovery partition to be backed up.
+Then, click the second column to select the external hard drive to save the backup image file.

 With a backup at hand, you can easily restore partition when you find Windows 7 recovery partition missing.